Upstatement/craft-starter/README.md

   ```

   and a gzipped SQL file will be dumped into the `backups` directory

-- If you try to run a script in the `bin` directory and get an error message such as `permission denied: ./bin/<name-of-file>`, all you have to do is run `chmod +x bin/<name-of-file>` to give it the right permissions

 - On `./bin/install`, if you encounter an error such as